Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 18 Jamworks Gourmet Foods

-Jamworks Gourmet Foods have been making jam locally in Queensland for over 20 years.
-They now make around 87 different products from classic raspberry to a decadently boozy peach and chardonnay, using local produce found around the Granite Belt.
+Jamworks Gourmet Foods has been making jam locally in Queensland for over twenty years.
+They now make around 87 different products, from classic raspberry to decadently boozy peach and chardonnay, using local produce found around the Granite Belt.

-If you’re hungry, you can grab some lunch at their on-site cafe, it’s dog friendly too!
+If you’re hungry, you can grab lunch at their on-site cafe.
+It’s dog-friendly, too!

 Location: 7 Townsend Road, Glen Aplin